yjh0410/CenterNet-plus/README.md

 CenterNet is a very simple yet efficient object detector.
 Based on this supreme work, I rebuild it with PyTorch.

-CenterNet is an encoder-decoder network, but I won't consider Hourglass-101 or DLA-34 in this project as they are both too heavy and time consuming.
+CenterNet is an encoder-decoder network, but I won't consider Hourglass-101 in this project as it is heavy and time consuming.

+I will try DLA-34 in the future, but let us focus ResNet for now.

 ## Weight
 You can download all my models from my BaiDuYunDisk: